Harmonic maps into the exceptional symmetric space $G_2/SO(4)$: Harmonic maps and their twistor lifts

 For a non-constant nilconformal harmonic map $\varphi:M \to G_k(\rn^n)$ or $G_k(\cn^n)$, \emph{let $s(\varphi)$ denote the least positive integer $s$ such $(\A)^{2s}\bigl((-1)^{s-1}\varphi\bigr) = 0$}; here $-\varphi$ denotes $\varphi^{\perp}$.
 Note that $r-1 \leq 2s(\varphi) \leq r+1$, where $r$ is the nilorder of $\varphi$ as defined above.

 To study harmonic maps into $G_2/\SO{4}$, we embed $G_2/\SO{4}$ in $G_2$ by the Cartan embedding, and then $G_2$ into $\SO{7}$ and finally into $\U{7}$.
-Since the Cartan embedding of $G_2/\SO{4}$ in $G_2$ is the restriction of that of $G_3(\rn^7)$ in $\SO{7}$ or of $G_3(\cn^7)$ in $\U{7}$, we get the same result by embedding $G_2/\SO{4}$ in the real Grassmannian $G_3(\rn^7)$, then into the complex Grassmannian $G_3(\cn^7)$, and finally via the Cartan embedding into $\U{7}$.
+Equivalently, embed $G_2/\SO{4}$ in the real Grassmannian $G_3(\rn^7)$, then into the complex Grassmannian $G_3(\cn^7)$, and finally via the Cartan embedding into $\U{7}$.
 In particular, a harmonic map $M \to G_2/\SO{4}$ is nilconformal if it is nilconformal as a map into $\U{7}$.
-We shall repeatedly use the following simple rules: we give (iii) in the form that we need it, but it is true in a much more general context.
+We shall repeatedly use the following simple rules.